top of page

 Clinical Supervision.

-My hope in supervision is to ensure that you as the therapist do not feel lonely on this journey; that you have tools in your own toolkit so that you feel equipped enough to best serve your clients.
+My hope in supervision is to ensure that you as the therapist do not feel isolated in your practice, and that you have tools in your own toolkit to feel equipped enough to best serve your clients.

 Upon request or if it seems beneficial, I offer art-based approaches during supervision for Art Therapists.